 - Too expensive (legally, can charge double the fixed route cost). - Because service covers the same area as fixed-route, the service area affects peoples' choices for where they live and work.
 Lack of accessibility affects their income potential. - Many prefer Dial-A-Ride because it is door-to-door service access to transit stops is a big issue.
-People might prefer to use the fixed-route, but there are access constraints such as access to transit stops blocked by snow plows in winter. - No service on Sundays so many can't get to church and other activities. - Monthly passes are too expensive.
+People might prefer to use the fixed-route service, but there are access constraints such as access to transit stops blocked by snow in winter and parking lots that are difficult to navigate from door to stop. - No service on Sundays so many can't get to church and other activities. - Monthly passes are too expensive.